jcponce/test-jupyter-2024/_build/html/_sources/markdown.md

 ### This is an example with p5js

-<iframe style="border:0px;" src="https://www.dynamicmath.xyz/sketches/tesseract/" width="100%" height="450px"
+<iframe style="border:0px;" src="https://www.dynamicmath.xyz/sketches/tesseract/" width="500px" height="500px"
 scrolling="no"></iframe>

 ## These are images

+Try to add some images.

 ### This a PNG